madvorak/madvorak.github.io/docs/index.markdown

 Martin Dvorak and Sara Nicholson (2021).
 [Massively Winning Configurations in the Convex Grabbing Game on the Plane](https://arxiv.org/abs/2106.11247) (paper in CCCG 2021 — the 33rd Canadian Conference on Computational Geometry)

-Martin Dvorak and Vladimir Kolmogorov (2021).
-[Generalized Minimum 0-Extension Problem and Discrete Convexity](https://arxiv.org/abs/2109.10203) (technical report)

 Martin Dvorak and Jasmin Blanchette (2023).
 [Closure Properties of General Grammars — Formally Verified](https://arxiv.org/abs/2302.06420) (paper in ITP 2023 — the 14th International Conference on Interactive Theorem Proving)

+Martin Dvorak and Vladimir Kolmogorov (2024).
+[Generalized Minimum 0-Extension Problem and Discrete Convexity](https://arxiv.org/abs/2109.10203) (paper in Mathematical Programming — A Publication of the Mathematical Optimization Society)

 ## Science outreach